sql-machine-learning/elasticdl/doc/architecture_design.md

 At the start point, each task is not assigned to any worker.
 The worker pulls a task (aka. a shard of data) at runtime and the master assigns the task to this worker.
 And then master moves this task to the doing list.\
 After processing this task and reporting the result, the worker will pull the next task and continue processing it.

-* If the task result is success, master removes the task from doing list.
+* If the task result is success, master removes the task from the *doing* list and mark it done.
-* If the task result is fail, master removes the task from doing list and then inserts it back into todo list for recovery.
-Several issues can cause the task failure, such as the worker is preempted by the job of higher priority, the network connection is timeout and so on.
+* If the task result is fail, master removes the task from doing list and then inserts it back into the *todo* list for recovery.
+Several issues can cause the task failure, such as the worker is preempted by a job of higher priority, the network connection is timeout and so on.

 ![dynamic_data_sharding](/doc/figures/dynamic_data_sharding.png)